fzf: Reference

 --info-command=COMMAND #

 Command to generate the finder info line.
 The command runs synchronously and blocks the UI until completion, so make sure that it’s fast.
 ANSI color codes are supported. $FZF_INFO variable is set to the original info text.
-For additional environment variables available to the command, see the section Environment variables exported to child processes.
+For additional environment variables available to the command, see the section ENVIRONMENT VARIABLES EXPORTED TO CHILD PROCESSES.

 # Prepend the current cursor position in yellow

-fzf --info-command='echo -e "\x1b[33;1m$FZF_POS\x1b[m/$FZF_INFO 💛"'
+fzf --info-command='printf "\x1b[33;1m$FZF_POS\x1b[m/$FZF_INFO 💛"'

 --no-info #